-When you get your productions timing right, each perfectly proofed product will hit the oven right when it becomes empty.
+When you get your productions timing right, each perfectly proofed product will hit the oven right when it empties.

-Like a house proud Mother feels when they have found a place for everything in the kitchen, baking can give a great feeling of control, if you like that sort of thing.
+Like my house proud Mother must feel when she's found a place for everything in the kitchen, baking can give a great feeling of control.
+If you like that sort of thing.

 #4 ...But there are a lot of variables

 There is never a dull moment in baking, there is always a new challenge that you encounter, things like a change in the flour consistency, the temperature, challenging production targets, a new piece of equipment or perhaps a new recipe.